Various Tai Chi Forms

 Footnotes:

-[1]: quoting the book I own, "Turn the Body, and Lower the Hands may have been added to Master Cheng's original form to facilitate a difficult change of postures from the Push stance to the various Single Whip sequences."
+[1]: Quoting the book I own, "Turn the Body, and Lower the Hands may have been added to Master Cheng's original form to facilitate a difficult change of postures from the Push stance to the various Single Whip sequences."
 My book (first source) lists it as a posture in the form, but the other book (second source) that I'm using to group and number the postures doesn't.
 So I've left it in where my book has it, but not given it a number in the form.

 [2]: This Ward-off is not listed in the second source, but since I don't own it, I don't know for sure if it's not included or just combined with an adjacent move.